 The SLI Story

 Ultimately SLI is driven by the need for healthy churches and helping church leaders find and keep joy in their ministries.
-This is the formula for overcoming ministry burnout.
-Our story has evolved since it’s beginning in the year 2000 as our ability to train church leadership teams in adaptive leadership has grown in impact.
+Our story has evolved as our ability to train church leadership teams in adaptive leadership has grown in impact.

 There are many elements that contributed to the start of SLI.
 But at the heart of this beginning were two lay persons with extensive leadership experience, Craig Robertson and Greg Survant, who built deep relationships with their pastor (click here for another perspective on this).
 Over the years they were exposed to spiritual formation practices, ongoing learning, and the practice of leadership in their local church.
 As a community of believers began to dream of what could be, God’s presence and gifts were put into motion.